I picked up Axiom Verge on Steam despite it’s higher-than-I-prefer price tag. Did it stand up to scrutiny? Is it awesome? Let’s see!

 The massive visual elements are impressive and a nice reward for uncovering some epic thing in the game.
 Bosses are occasionally too big to fit, and the camera must pull back to reveal the true awesomeness of your foe.

 Backgrounds use vertical and/or horizontal parallax to full effect. some of the environments feel huge.
 Some of the writhe with movement or machinery.
 And the variety of environments is impressive.
 The game feels fresh every time a new area is discovered.
 Some of the areas look like something from Castlevania.
 But they still play like Metroid.
 Some of the areas remind me of Ninja Gaiden.
 But Metroid.
 Very very Metroid.
 And in the best possible way.

+Like I mentioned, I picked up Axiom Verge on Steam for twenty bucks.
 I rarely spend $20 on a game.
 In fact, 20 bucks is pretty much the most I will ever spend.
 (Which means I’ll buy Fallout 4 as soon as Fallout 5 comes out.)
 So you’d better believe my expectations were sky high for this title.